 Furthermore, the Harlem neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 82.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

 Notable & Unique: Diversity

 Did you know that the Harlem neighborhood has more

-Dominican and Jamaican ancestry people living in it than nearly
+African and Eastern European ancestry people living in it than nearly

-this neighborhood's residents have Dominican ancestry and 2.7% have Jamaican ancestry.
+this neighborhood's residents have African ancestry and 1.4% have Eastern European ancestry.

 than 97.5% of the neighborhoods in America.

 With more than 2.2% of residents living with a same sex partner,